utdata/icj-class/css/css-class.md

 ![nutrition-list-example](../images/nutrition-list-example.png)

 But we have lists, which are a vertical structure.
-We could separate these into to sections and float them, but if they were generated from an application or CMS of some kind, that would be difficult.
-We can do it with a special CSS selector called [nth-child](https://www.w3schools.com/cssref/sel_nth-child.asp).
+We could separate these into to sections and float them, but if they were generated from an application or CMS of some kind, we might not know when to start the new section.

+What we'll do instead is use special CSS selector called [nth-child](https://www.w3schools.com/cssref/sel_nth-child.asp) to adjust every other list item.

-Let's do this in pieces so you can see the magic happen.
+Let's do this in small steps so you can see the magic happen.

 - Set the dotted border on the li tags with this: